gasseklopper/markus-morley-portfolio/README.md

 - `src/utils`: Shared helpers.
 For example `src/utils/head.ts` provides a
   `buildHead()` function used across routes to create `DocumentHead` values.
 - `src/config/portfolio-pages.json`: List of individual portfolio pages used for the portfolio listing and sitemap.
+Each entry provides a `name`, `path`, `title` and `description`.

 - `public`: Any static assets, like images, can be placed in the public directory.
 Please see the [Vite public directory](https://vitejs.dev/guide/assets.html#the-public-directory) for more info.